jadencodes/jadencodes.github.io/_posts/2022-08-31-cloud-village-overconfident-ciso.md

 ```

-I was _hoping_ there would be credentials somewhere in the `env` or possibly a left over history file where a command could be seen but those seem clean.
-The only thing we have is the `SerializationDumper.jar`, I figured I'd spend another few minutes poking about the filesystem.
+I was _hoping_ there would be credentials somewhere in the `env` or possibly a leftover history file where a command could be seen, but those seem clean.
+The only thing we have is the `SerializationDumper.jar`, I figured I'd spend another few minutes poking about the file system.

 Maybe this was the one and only step in the question for once?
 If the flag is in a file, it is commonly in `flag.txt`: